Clicky

 Post’s school code is 001401 and must be included on the FAFSA for Post University to receive a student’s information.

-Please note, when completing the FAFSA, students and parents are encouraged to use the IRS Data Retrieval Tool (DRT) if the tax return has already been filed.
+Please note, when completing the FAFSA, students and parents should use the FUTURE Act Direct Data Exchange (FA-DDX).
 This option is available during the completion of the FAFSA and is the most accurate way to submit income information.
-If a tax return has not been filed, the DRT process cannot be used.
 Students and parents will need untaxed income information to complete the FAFSA.
 Examples include prior year W-2 forms, 1099-SSA, etc.

 More Info on Types of Federal Student Aid >>